 Reasonable accommodations are available to help you if you have a documented disability and are enrolled in any program offered at UMGC.
+Review our Reasonable Accommodations Policy at umgc.edu/policies for more information.

 You can request disability-related accommodations by submitting a request to Accessibility Services.